17 Arrested For Driving On Shoulders Of Road During Rush Hour

 |

-The Ghana Police says it has begun an exercise to arrest drivers who drive on the shoulders of the road during rush hours as well as those who use sirens unnecessarily.
+The Ghana Police has said it has begun an exercise to arrest drivers who drive on the shoulders of the road during rush hours as well as those who use sirens unnecessarily.

 According to the Police, they have so far arrested 17 drivers who have engaged in such acts in Cantonments in Accra.